janbaer/presentations/docker-learnings/docker-learnings.md

 \section{Building images}

-# Docker build - How to build smaller images
+# How to build smaller images

 - Use multistage builds \pause
 - Use build cache (copy package.json and yarn.lock in an extra step before yarn install) \pause
-- Remove dev node_modules before copy
+- Remove deveveloper node_modules before copy

 ---